 - Dry Mouth or Dehydration – These can be side effects of certain medications, or if you’re not drinking enough.
 Be sure to stay hydrated by drinking enough water throughout the day.

-Whatever the issue may be, at Renken Dentistry in Springfield, IL, we want to be the ones you choose to help you.
+Whatever the issue may be, at Renken Dentistry, we want to be the ones you choose to help you.
 Our dentists and highly trained staff are more than equipped to handle any kind of dental problem, not just bad breath.
 Give us a call today to set up a consultation in order to have the best oral health of your life!